the-turing-way/bookdash/wg-meeting-notes/2024-01-31_bookdash-wg-meeting.md

            * Alden Conner
            * Batool Almarzouq: part of Translation & Localisation WG
            * Johanna Bayer
-           * - Liz Hare: part of the Accessibility wg
+           * Liz Hare: part of the Accessibility WG
            * - Saranjeet Kaur
            * - Winny Nekesa
            * - Alejandro? hasn't been a member of the planning committee